liamfelix92/cuppa_cabin_final/README.md

 ### Content

-* Issues were often resolved through stackoverflow.com, including posts from many helpful forum members.
+* Issues were often resolved through [Stack Overflow](https://www.stackoverflow.com), including posts from many helpful forum members.
+* Snippets of code used from [Bootstrap 4.5](https://getbootstrap.com/docs/4.5/getting-started/introduction/)'s documentation for both modals.
 * Other issues were resolved by returning to CI lessons and taking inspiration for fixes.
-* Hamburger menu and layout inspired by Whiskey Drop lessons on CI.
+* Hamburger menu and index.html layout inspired by Whiskey Drop lessons on CI.
-* Booking widget supplied by SimplyBook.
+* Booking widget supplied by [SimplyBook](https://help.simplybook.me/index.php/Widgets_for_your_own_website).
-* Tasha TJ's ReadMe was instrumental in understanding the format and content of this document.

 ### Media